fargeo/salinas/README.md

 1. Open `config/default.json` with any configurable parameters
 1. Open `model.js` and implement `getData` to call your provider and return GeoJSON
-1. Install dependencies `npm install`
+1. Install dependencies `yarn install`
-1. Run a local server `npm start`
+1. Run a local server `yarn start`
 1. Add tests to `test/`

 ## Koop provider file structure